Each spring, we ask our seniors a few questions about their experience at Wheaton Academy. This is what students from the Class of 2026 had to say.

 Annika has been a four-year member of the Varsity Girls Soccer team and will continue her athletic career playing Soccer at Wheaton College.
 She also served as a Teaching Assistant in the front office, contributing to the daily life of the school community.

 Inspired by these seniors?
-Help us extend Wheaton Academy's mission through the Warrior Fund.
+Help us extend Wheaton Academy's mission through a recurring gift to the Warrior Fund.

 Luke Brock